aler9/gst-videoscale-ratio/README.md

 ## Usage

-Use the filter `videoscaleratio` and set the `width` parameter or the `height` parameter with the desired width or a height; the other size will be set automatically.
+Use the filter `videoscaleratio` and set the `width` parameter or the `height` parameter with the desired width or height; the other size will be set automatically.